 If you decide not to translate your study, you should also have a discussion with your end client.
 Let them know exactly how you plan to handle open-ended responses — even if that means only looking for button bashing in non-English markets.

-For questions about the best way to approach multimarket studies for your research projects, please contact our team.
-If you’re interested in running multimarket studies and would like some help from our services team, we also offer services that include fielding and sampling, programming and hosting, and data processing.
+contact our team.
+If you’re interested in running multimarket studies and would like some help from our services team, we also

 Conduct Your Multimarket Research Project With Cint